chrisbautista/morsecode-potato/README.md

 # morsecode-potato
-A exercise on wrapping morsecode translations into a custom React hook.
+A exercise on wrapping morsecode translations into React hooks.

 ## UseMorsecode Hook